Uncountably many enumerations of well-quasi-ordered permutation classes: Words Under the Factor Order

-Pouzet~\cite{pouzet:sur-la-theorie-:} established that when $(s_k)$ and $(t_k)$ are distinct sequences, then~$\L^{\exparen{s_k}}$ and~$\L^{\exparen{t_k}}$ are distinct languages.
+Pouzet~\cite{pouzet:sur-la-theorie-:} established that $\L^{\exparen{s_k}}$ and~$\L^{\exparen{t_k}}$ are distinct languages whenever $(s_k)$ and $(t_k)$ are distinct sequences.
 As there are uncountably many sequences of positive integers, there must then be uncountably many wqo factor-closed languages over a binary alphabet.
-For our enumerative goal, we require something a bit more precise: not only must~$\L^{\exparen{s_k}}$ and~$\L^{\exparen{t_k}}$ be distinct languages, but there must be some length where one language contains more words of that length than the other.
+For our enumerative goal, we require something a bit more precise: not only must~$\L^{\exparen{s_k}}$ and~$\L^{\exparen{t_k}}$ be distinct languages, but there must be some length where they contain a different number of words.
 In fact, the result we prove is stronger still: the set of words of some given length in one language is a \emph{proper subset} of the words of that length in the other.